cosmos/relayer/README.md

      $ rly start
      ```

-    >When running multiple instances of `rly start`, you will need to use the `--debug-addr` flag and provide an address:port.
+    >When running multiple instances of `rly start`, you will need to use the `--debug-listen-addr` flag and provide an address:port.
 You can also pass an empty string `''`  to turn off this feature or pass `localhost:0` to randomly select a port.

     ---
     [[TROUBLESHOOTING](docs/troubleshooting.md)]